HuyaneMatsu/hata/docs/ref/CommandProcesser.md

 #### default_event

-Same as the normal `message_create` event.
+Familiar to a normal `message_create` event.
 Awaited if non of the cases above occurs.

 ```py